danecando/react-workshop-starter/README.md

 This boilerplate uses [Webpack](https://webpack.github.io) to create a client-side application bundle.
 Webpack is configured for ES6 & JSX via [Babel](http://babeljs.io/).
 It's not configured for production use but you can always add another Webpack configuration for that.

 The client application code lives in the src/ directory and is compiled to `public/assets/js/app.js`.
-During development it uses a [Browser Sync](browsersync.io) server with webpack-dev-middleware & webpack-hot-middleware for automatic page refreshes and hot code updates.
+During development it uses an express server with webpack-dev-middleware & webpack-hot-middleware for automatic page refreshes and hot code updates.

 We will only be building SPA(s) so the client application is mounted to the `public/index.html` file. `public/` is our static file directory served by our development server.